krnetworktraining1/mavenproject/README.md

 These instructions were tested on IntelliJ IDEA 14 CE.
 You can get it from https://www.jetbrains.com/idea/

 To get the project up and running in IDEA, do:
-- File -> New -> Project from Version Control -> Git
+- File -> New1 -> Project from Version Control -> Git
 - The URL to use is https://github.com/vaadin/addressbook.git
 - If you get a message about "Non-managed pom.xml file found".
 Choose "Add as Maven Project"
 - If you get a message about no JDK or SDK being selected.
 Choose "Configure" and select your installed JDK.
 You can also set the JDK using File -> Project Structure